Women's March activists rallied at the NRA ahead of a 17-mile trek to the DOJ.

 “He took a class to be licensed.
 He passed a background check and did everything he was supposed to do, but did the NRA stand behind my son?
 Hell no. They should've made a statement the day my son got slaughtered.
 Now. they're a day a late and dollar short," Levy-Pounds read from the statement.

-The march also comes a day after the two year anniversary of the fatal shooting of Sandra Bland and days before what would have been Castile's 33rd birthday.
+The march also comes a day after the two year anniversary of the death of Sandra Bland and days before what would have been Castile's 33rd birthday.

 Related: Black Community Coping With ‘Recycled Trauma’ After Charleena Lyles